-The first degree program in Pharmacy is four years.
+The BSc in Pharmacy program is four years.

 The courses to be taken in the first three years of the program are specified and are considered basic to the education of pharmacists.
 The fourth-year allows for some specialization through electives.